 A veteran who’s worked in these occupations should pay a visit to a doctor to assess the likelihood of exposure and development of a related illness.
 The earlier the diagnosis, the more there is a chance for successful treatment.

 Where’s Asbestos Found in the Environment?

 The mineral can be found in rock and soil, but there are other places where it can be found in the environment.
 Not only does the mineral occur naturally in certain types of rock, but usage of the carcinogen has caused it to release fibers into the air and disperse throughout soils in the area.
 The following are at risk for contamination:

 The production, wear, and disposal of materials containing asbestos will cause the fibers to expel into the air, creating the risk of exposure by inhalation.
 Mining and milling around asbestos, as well as the natural weathering of asbestos-bearing rock, can also cause the fibers to be expelled into the air and settled dust nearby.

-Fibers can be spread to water through erosion of natural land sources, abandoned mine and mill tailings, cement pipe containing the mineral, and disintegration of other asbestos-containing elements transported by rainwater.
+Fibers can also be spread to water through erosion of natural land sources, abandoned mine and mill tailings, cement pipe containing the mineral, and disintegration of other asbestos-containing elements transported by rainwater.

 A naturally-occurring mineral composed of shiny flakes, vermiculite is lightweight and also fire-resistant.
 Vermiculite itself does not cause illness, but 70 percent of all vermiculite handled in the United States from 1919 until 1990 was contaminated by asbestos, making the mineral a considerable risk.
 Vermiculite has been used in several easily-accessible products, including wall insulation.

 Due to the exuberant use of the mineral in a wide variety of products, especially before 1975, it’s been found in homes, schools, and even vehicles.
 Veterans working with or around any of the following materials may be at risk: